Footsteps - Jotaro's Travels

 There are six such kilns in this factory; each at a different stage of charcoal production.
 As can be seen, the factory itself is built from mangrove wood.

-Nothing goes to waste, even that little vapour/smoke that is vented out is condensed into a balm.
-This balm is suitable for healing burns and lacerations.
+Nothing goes to waste, even that little vapour/smoke that is vented out is condensed into a balm/oil.
+This balm/oil is suitable for healing burns and lacerations.

 The firewood cinders are also collected and stored into drums.
 These will be sold off, where these cinders are recycled for use in slow burning fire.
 The ashes are also collected and sold; the purchasers wash, grind these down to powder to make carbon pills!